Warren8824/RiversideHomeLab/02-active-directory/global-groups.md

 | `G_HO`               | All users at Head Office        |
 | `G_<SITE>_Computers` | All computers at specified site |

-Base groups and department roll‑ups are nested into their corresponding site group.
+Base groups are nested into their corresponding site group.

 ### 4. Global Groups